since1968/stat-blocks/homebrewery/src/artificer-feature-variants.markdown

 #### Archery

-You gain a +2 bonus to attack folls you make with ranged weapons.
+You gain a +2 bonus to attack rolls you make with ranged weapons.

 #### Defense